zyourk/task-app/README.md

  ## Updates will be kept track of within this README
  3/8/24 Functionality of application level mostly finished aside from a couple other features I would like to add.
 GUI still needs implemented
+ 3/19/24 Implemented GUI and connected to Application layer.
+App is fully functional.

 ## Features Roadmap
-- Add uniqueness to names of tasks and categories
-- Implement GUI
+- ~~Implement GUI~~
 - Make any necessary changes of app level following implementation of the GUI
-- Add email function for high priority tasks
+- ~~Add email function for high priority tasks~~
+- Add verification of emails upon creating account